hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 "Land Grab" for the web’s conceptual real estate.

+If a competitor claims the Semantic Root for "Best Espresso Machines," any content you produce later is merely an "opinion" relative to their "definition."

 By implementing this, you aren't just improving your SEO—you are becoming a Primary Source in a world where AI agents are the new gatekeepers.

 Whoever does this first becomes the semantic starting point everyone else is compared against.